10 Things You Should Know Before Shopping at Lidl for the First Time

 6. Special new items come out on Wednesdays.

-Every Wednesday Lidl releases a new variety of items in a special section of the store dedicated to kitchen wares, clothing, and a random assortment of fun and useful finds.
+Every Wednesday, Lidl releases a new variety of items in a special section of the store dedicated to kitchen wares, clothing, and a random assortment of fun and useful finds.
 Why not grab a three-tiered drying rack, a gaming headset, or some Spiderman socks with your low-price produce and two-for-one canned goods?
-The sampling often includes kitchen gadgets (I spotted a rather retro-looking bread machine) and housewares (I came across a heavy duty shelving unit that would work well in a pantry).
+The sampling often includes kitchen gadgets (I spotted a rather retro-looking bread machine) and housewares (I came across a heavy-duty shelving unit that would work well in a pantry).

-Apart from these unique offerings, there’s a discounted health and beauty department, pharmacy, cleaning products, premium pet food and toys, and more to explore.
+Apart from these unique offerings, there’s a discounted health and beauty department, cleaning products, premium pet food and toys, and more to explore.
 As a new aunt to an adorable niece, I particularly enjoyed browsing their “Parent Tested, Parent Approved” award-winning baby section, with lots of good things for little ones.

 7. The beer selection is worthy of a toast.

 As I made my way through the store, I stumbled upon the brewery section, with a refreshing selection of quaffable beverages.
-According to Lidl’s website, some locations even sell wine (depending on state law) hand-picked by Lidl sommelier and “Master of Wine,” Adam Lapierre.
+According to Lidl’s website, some locations (depending on state law) sell wine handpicked by Lidl sommelier and “U.S. Master of Wine,” Adam Lapierre.
 I decided to channel warm weather by grabbing a variety pack of White Claw (don’t judge my love of hard seltzer), at a significantly lower price point than at my local liquor store.
 Prost!

 8. It’s a great place to stock up on spices and seasonings.